ckeditor/ckeditor4-docs/guides/dev/deep_dive/advanced_content_filter/disallowed_content/README.md

 ## How to Allow Everything Except...

 A popular requirement is to allow all HTML features except a few specific ones.
-In this case setting {@link CKEDITOR.config#allowedContent} to `true` is not a solution, because this completely disables the [Advanced Content Filter](#!/guide/dev_advanced_content_filter), so {@link CKEDITOR.config#disallowedContent} will not work either.
+In this case setting CKEDITOR.config.allowedContent to `true` is not a solution, because this completely disables the [Advanced Content Filter](#!/guide/dev_advanced_content_filter), so CKEDITOR.config.disallowedContent will not work either.

 Therefore the only solution is to write an allowed content rule allowing all elements.
-Fortunately, this can be done easily by using the [object format of allowed content rules](#!/guide/dev_allowed_content_rules-section-object-format) and the {@link CKEDITOR.dtd} object.
+Fortunately, this can be done easily by using the [object format of allowed content rules](#!/guide/dev_allowed_content_rules-section-object-format) and the CKEDITOR.dtd object.

 	config.allowedContent = {
 		$1: {